-German shepherd dogs (GSD) are noble, diligent, loyal and highly intelligent dogs.
-They are large in size and have very streamlined, athletic builds which make them both strong and agile.
-Though they are excellent herding dogs, German shepherds are very well suited to work as service animals, such as guide dogs for the blind.
-They are excellent performing as working dogs, especially in police and military operations.
-They also make highly effective guard dogs.
+German shepherds are large dogs known for their noble, diligent, loyal, and highly intelligent dispositions.
+They're characterized by a brown and black coat and a streamlined, athletic build that makes them both strong and agile.
+Though they are excellent herding dogs, German shepherds are also very well suited to work as service animals, such as guide dogs for the blind.
+They also perform well as working dogs, especially in police and military operations and make highly effective guard dogs.
 Of course, the German shepherd dog also makes a wonderful companion in the right home.

-- Coat and Color: Coarse, medium-length double coat.
-Most colors are acceptable, such as bicolor, black and tan, black and cream, black and red, black and silver, solid black, gray, sable.
-Note that blue or liver is unfavorable based on breed standard.
-White is not an acceptable color based on breed standard.
+Coat Color: Most colors are acceptable, such as bicolor, black and tan, black and cream, black and red, black and silver, solid black, gray, sable.
+Note that blue, liver or white are unfavorable based on breed standards.

 Characteristics of the German Shepherd

 As a breed, German shepherds have a personality that is protective, loyal and companionable.
 Bred with a strong work ethic, they are among the most popular dog breeds in the United States, thanks in large part to their ability to be great family dogs.
 They love "their people" but can be cautious around strangers or new comers and thrive on the care and attention of their family.